 Respiratory Syncytial Virus or RSV is a common respiratory virus that usually causes mild cold- like symptoms.
 RSV is already a problem this year, especially for children.

-More than 75% of pediatric hospital beds are currently occupied across the US, according to the data from HHS.
-Infants 6 months and younger are getting hospitalized with RSV at more than 7 times the rate seen before the Covid-19 pandemic.
+At the end of 2002, more than 75% of pediatric hospital beds were currently occupied across the US, according to the data from HHS.
+Infants 6 months and younger were getting hospitalized with RSV at more than 7 times the rate seen before the Covid-19 pandemic.
 Flu hospitalizations are also at a decade high with children and elderly most at risk, according to the CDC.

 WWMG is part of a network of researchers who will be testing a vaccine for RSV, but for now, avoiding infection through the now-familiar strategies of masking, hand-washing, and maintaining social distance is the best prevention strategy.